-Our results indicate that southern elephant seals manage their recovery by increasing the duration of the post-dive interval and therefore by increasing the total number of cardiac beats (i.e. the duration of the tachycardia) rather than acting on $f{\rm H}$ while at the surface.
-Indeed, the total number of heart beats was highly correlated with the time spent at the surface, breathing.
+Our results indicate that SESs manage their recovery by increasing the duration of the post-dive interval and therefore by increasing the total number of cardiac beats (i.e. the duration of the tachycardia) rather than acting on heart rate while at the surface.
+Indeed, the total number of heart beats was highly correlated with the time spent at the surface breathing.
 Dive duration and mean swimming effort were the two parameters that positively influenced time spent at the surface.
-Hence, a long dive and/or a dive where the southern elephant seal gave a high quantity of large tail movements implies a long surface duration.
-This is in accordance with previous results obtained by Génin et al. (2015) with southern elephant seals.
-In Weddell seals, L. weddellii, the energy expenditure approximated by the number of flipper strokes taken is highly correlated with oxygen consumption (Williams et al., 2004).
-Maresh et al. (2014) showed that with an artificially increased cost of locomotion, northern elephant seals, M. angustirostris, spent more time breathing and thus recovering.
-The relationship between dive duration and surface interval duration has previously been demonstrated in several marine mammal species such as northern elephant seals (Andrews et al., 1997; Le Boeuf et al., 2000) and grey seals, Halichoerus grypus (Thompson and Fedak, 1993), alongside diving birds including thick-billed murres, Uria lomiva (Croll et al., 1992).
+Hence, a long dive and/or a dive where the SES gave a high quantity of large tail movements implies a long surface duration.
+This is in accordance with previous results obtained by Génin et al. (2015) with SES.
+In Weddell seals, Leptonychotes weddellii, the energy expenditure approximated by the number of flipper strokes taken is highly correlated with the oxygen consumption (Williams et al., 2004).
+Maresh et al. (2014) showed that with an artificially increased cost of locomotion, northern elephant seals, Mirounga angustirostris, spent more time breathing and thus recovering.
+The relationship between dive duration and surface interval duration had already been demonstrated in several marine mammal species such as northern elephant seals (Andrews et al., 1997; Le Boeuf et al., 2000), grey seals, Halichoerus grypus (Thompson and Fedak, 1993) alongside diving birds including thick-billed murres, Uria lomiva (Croll et al., 1992).

-Putative capture rate positively influenced mean $f{\rm H}$ at the surface.
-This result might indicate that seals recover from a foraging dive with a higher $f{\rm H}$.
-Hence, the increase of surface mean $f{\rm H}$ after putative prey capture attempts could be explained by factors unrelated to swimming effort, such as the added energy required for prey warming and digestion.
-This hypothesis is consistent as prey assimilation affects both resting and diving metabolic rate (Williams et al., 2004).
+Putative capture rate positively influenced mean heart rate at the surface.
+This result might indicate that seals recover from a foraging dive with a higher heart rate.
+Hence, the increase of surface mean heart rate after putative prey capture attempts could be explained by factors unrelated to swimming effort, such as the added energy required for prey warming and digestion.
+This hypothesis is consistent as prey assimilation affects both resting and diving metabolic rates (Williams et al., 2004).

-This study strongly supports that the time spent at the surface and therefore the total number of breaths and heart beats, rather than $f{\rm H}$, appears to be the main driver of the post-dive recovery behaviour in southern elephant seals.
-As such, the cardio-respiratory system as a whole needs to be considered to understand the southern elephant seal recovery strategy.
-Nonetheless, it is critical to bear in mind the complexity of the cardiac responses observed: cardiac regulation is controlled by neural drivers which themselves react to multiple factors such as the environment or a change in behaviour (Williams et al., 2015).
+This study strongly supports that the time spent at the surface and therefore the total number of breaths and heart beats, rather than heart beat frequency, appears to be the main driver of the postdive recovery behaviour in SES.
+As such, the cardio-respiratory system as a whole needs to be considered to understand SES recovery strategy.
+Nonetheless, it is critical to bear in mind the complexity of the cardiac responses observed: cardiac regulation is controlled by neural drivers which themselves react to multiple factors such as the environment or a change in the behaviour (Williams et al., 2015b).

-This study also revealed that the mean $f{\rm H}$ at the surface for the four seals varied with the time spent at sea with a non-linear relationship (Fig. 4).
-In the first 5-10 days of trip, the mean $f{\rm H}$ at the surface increased with time.
-The mean $f{\rm H}$ then might decrease (seal 3) or remain stable (seal 1, 2 and 4).
-Females left Kerguelen Island after the breeding season in poor body condition as they had lost 25-50% of their original mass (McCann et al., 1989).
-Increasing mean $f{\rm H}$ could reflect the adaptation or a response to cardio-vascular training during the first few days spent at sea after 1 month on land.
-By assuming that the higher the $f{\rm H}$ is during surface breathing, the faster gas exchange should be, leading to a more efficient recovery, we suppose that an 'optimal' $f{\rm H}$ exists (linked with individual characteristics such as body mass or composition) to maximise gas exchange at the surface.
+This study also revealed that the mean heart rate at the surface of the four seals varied with the time spent at sea with a non-linear relationship (Fig. 4).
+In the first 5-10 days of trip, the mean heart rate at the surface increased with time.
+Then, mean heart rate might decrease (ind.
+3) or remain stable (ind.
+1, 2 and 4).
+Females left Kerguelen Island after the breeding season in poor body condition as they lost 25-50 % of their original weight (McCann et al., 1989).
+Increasing mean heart rate could then reflect the adaptation, or a response to cardio-vascular training during the first few days spent at sea after one month spent on land.
+By assuming that the higher the heart rate is during surface breathing, the faster the gas exchanges should be, and so, recovery would be more efficient, we suppose that an "optimal" heart rate exists (linked with individual characteristics as body mass or composition) to maximise gas exchange at the surface.
 Therefore, future analyses with access to larger datasets and more individuals observed over a longer time period should be able to investigate this hypothesis.